 Emphysema Treatment & Management

-• Author: Berj George Demirjian, MD; Chief Editor: Zab Mosenifar, MD more...
+• Author: Kamran Boka, MD, MS; Chief Editor: Zab Mosenifar, MD, FACP, FCCP more...

-Once the diagnosis of chronic obstructive pulmonary disease (COPD) is established, the patient should be educated about the disease and should be encouraged to participate actively in therapy.
-The goal of therapy is to relieve symptoms, prevent disease progression, improve exercise tolerance and health status, prevent and treat complications and exacerbations, and reduce mortality[1] Treatments should be added in a stepwise fashion to reach these goals.
+The goal of therapy is to relieve symptoms, prevent disease progression, improve exercise tolerance and health status, prevent and treat complications and exacerbations, and reduce mortality.
+[12] Treatments should be added in a stepwise fashion to reach these goals.

-Smoking cessation is the single most effective therapy for the majority of COPD patients.[1]
+Smoking cessation is the single most effective therapy for most COPD patients.
+[12] Studies have shown that a less than 10-minute discussion by a physician can motivate a patient to quit smoking.
 A smoking cessation plan is an essential part of a comprehensive treatment plan.
-The success rates for smoking cessation are low because of the addictive potential of nicotine, the conditioned response to smoking-associated stimuli, psychosocial problems, and forceful promotional campaigns by the tobacco industry.
+Although many believe that the success rates for smoking cessation are low because of the addictive potential of nicotine, it is the conditioned response to smoking-associated stimuli, including oral fixation, habit, psychosocial stressors, and forceful promotional campaigns by the tobacco industry, which are more dominant players.
 The process of smoking cessation must involve multiple interventions.
+Quitting "cold turkey" has been shown to have the greatest success rate over all other quitting aids.

 The transition from smoking to nonsmoking status involves 5 stages.
 These stages are (1) precontemplation, (2) contemplation, (3) preparation, (4) action, and (5) maintenance.
 Smoking intervention programs include self-help, group, physician-delivered, workplace, and community programs.
 Setting a target date to quit may be helpful.
 Physicians and other health care providers should participate in setting the target date and should follow up with respect to maintenance.
 Successful cessation programs usually use the following resources and tools: